Tutorial - part 1/2

 Naturally, REST is ubiquitous and usually, this is the way that most APIs are exposed through but there are other ways too and in various scenarios other means of communication are employed.

-Zato ships with connectors and adapters for REST, AWS S3, AMQP, Kafka, MongoDB, Redis, HL7, Odoo, SAP, IBM MQ, SQL, SOAP, FTP, SFTP, LDAP, Cassandra, Dropbox, Twilio, IMAP, SMTP, ElasticSearch, Solr, Swift, Slack, Telegram, WebSockets and ZeroMQ.
+Zato ships with connectors and adapters for REST, AWS S3, AMQP, MongoDB, Redis, HL7, Odoo, SAP, IBM MQ, SQL, SOAP, FTP, SFTP, LDAP, Cassandra, Dropbox, Twilio, IMAP, SMTP, ElasticSearch, Solr, Swift, Slack, Telegram, WebSockets and ZeroMQ.
 Because it is written in Python, you have access to many third-party libraries which provide connectivity to other types of systems.

 Because API platforms often need dashboards, it is also possible to use Django templates with Zato to output user interfaces.